 Joint mobilisation helps increase the range of motion in the foot and ankle.
 This is what Physiotherapy and Chiropractic practitioners use to treat this condition and can significantly improve the function of the foot in the short term.
 This is something we do daily for many different foot conditions and is an effective tool to reduce pain in the heel.

 Hyperbaric Oxygen therapy: Every cell requires oxygen for healing ad normal function.
 We are proud to be the first and only Podiatry clinic in the UK to have a Hyperbaric Oxygen (HBOT) chamber.
 HBOT increases the amount of oxygen available to a wound and speeds up healing by between 30-60% depending on the condition.
 Our chamber is a hard shell chamber capable of delivering high pressure while you breathe 97% concentrated oxygen.
-There are many other benefits of HBOT other than treatment of plantar fasciitis, look up the dedicated page HERE for more information.

 If hyperbaric oxygen isn’t for you then we can recommend Non-steroidal anti-inflammatory drugs (NSAIDS) such as Ibuprofen can be helpful to decrease the pain (if suitable) but we don’t like suggesting drugs to mask a problem.